OpenSettings/open-settings-docs/docs/v1/docs/settings-page-guide.md

 app.UseOpenSettingsSpa();
 ```

-By default, the settings page is available at the relative URI settings.
+By default, the settings page is available at the relative URI `.../settings`.
 You can customize this by configuring the options as follows:

 ```csharp
 app.UseOpenSettingsSpa(opts =>